 As with most extremely hot peppers, this heat-packing variety is ideal for adding to salsas, chile recipes, hot sauces, stews, and soups when you want some kick.

 As you add it to your food, keep in mind how powerfully spicy this pepper is, and start by just using a small amount.
-Then you can gradually work your way into using more without making your whole mouth numb.
+Then you can gradually work your way into using more without numbing your whole mouth.

 Tips for Cooking With Hot Peppers